dominicwild/Grad-Web-Form/README.md

 - React is used for the Front end
 - A node.js server serves to mock the data coming back to display in the list elements for viable values
 - SCSS was used for styling
+- Backend is contained in [this repo to manage database API's](https://github.com/dominicwild/Graduate-Web-Form-API).
+Using AWS Lambas, a MySQL database and Sequelize to manage the creation and API code.

 ## Basic Features
 The login page gives simple notifications for when an error occurs.